 Management and Treatment

 There is not a singular treatment or management method that works for every person with AUD.
+Identifying and treating patterns of unhealthy alcohol use that pose health or safety risks is crucial for effective management.
 However, there are components of treatment that can be put together to help individuals heal from AUD and build a life free from alcohol.
 These pieces include medication, therapy, and support.

 Medications can be used in a variety of ways.
 In detox, medications can be used to ease the process of healing from physical addiction.
 However, medications are also a way to help individuals manage mental health challenges that play a role in their AUD.